Westminster School: School

+Gateway

+The school gateway was also designed by the Earl of Burlington.
+It is engraved with the names of many pupils, who used to hire a stonemason for the purpose.

+Ashburnham

-Ashburnham House houses the library and the Mathematics Department, and until 2005 accommodated the Economics, English and History of Art departments as well.
+Ashburnham House, not to be confused with the similarly named house, houses the library and the Mathematics Department, and until 2005 accommodated the Economics, English and History of Art departments as well.
 Ashburnham House may have been built by Inigo Jones or his pupil John Webb around the time of the Restoration, as a London seat for the family, who became the Earls of Ashburnham.
 It incorporates remains of the mediaeval Prior's House.
 Its garden is the site of the monks' refectory and some of the earliest sittings of the House of Commons.

 In 1731 when Ashburnham housed the King's and Cottonian libraries, which form the basis of the British Library, there was a disastrous fire, and many of the books and manuscripts still show the marks.
 After the Public Schools Act 1868 there was a scandalous parliamentary and legal battle between the Dean and Chapter of Westminster Abbey and the School until the School eventually obtained Ashburnham House under the Act for £4,000.
 The dispute was reported in The Times and it was suggested by Thomas Wise, Secretary of The Society for the Protection of Ancient Buildings that the property was "in danger of being pulled down or of being virtually destroyed by being converted into a boarding-house in connexion with Westminster School", adding that the "house is admirably suited for a residence for the Dean or one of the Canons, and is totally unfitted for a school or a boarding house."
 The school responded: "The Chapter themselves have in past years greatly altered and disfigured Ashburnham-house.
 It had originally two wings; one was destroyed and never restored.
 About 1848 the roof was taken off, a story added, and a dome in the ceiling of the drawing-room demolished, the external elevation being ruined.
 The house now has no beauty externally, and hardly any features of interest internally, except the staircase, which in any case would be preserved".
 On 28 November William Morris also became involved in the campaign, writing a letter to the editor of The Daily News.
 In the event, the school demolished the adjacent Turle's House and renovated sections of the east wing, but left the staircase and drawing room untouched.

-During the Second World War, the library was used for military purposes and as an American officers' club, the Churchill Club.
+During the Second World War, the library was used for military purposes and as an American soldiers' club, the Churchill Club.